Calling Philo Vance

 Calling Philo Vance is a 1940 American mystery/comedy film produced by Warner Bros. starring James Stephenson as the dilettante detective Philo Vance, his only appearance as the character; Margot Stevenson, Henry O'Neill, Edward Brophy, Sheila Bromley and Ralph Forbes appear in support.
 It was directed by William Clemens from a screenplay by Tom Reed, based on the 1933 novel The Kennel Murder Case by S.S.
 Van Dine, which had been made into a film in 1933, starring William Powell and Mary Astor.

 For this adaptation of the story, Vance is on an international assignment with the United States government to investigate traffic in wartime aircraft designs.
-The original story dealt with art world double-dealing, but the soluti to the mystery is the same in both films.
+The original story dealt with art world double-dealing, but the solution to the mystery is the same in both films.
 Sgt.
 Heath, Vance's usual police irritant, is renamed Ryan.